Raipur Lok Sabha constituency

 Raipur is a Lok Sabha parliamentary constituency in Chhattisgarh.
 The constituency consist of Raipur District and Baloda Bazar district.
 This Constituency is one of the important constituency in India.

+Bilaspur-Durg-Raipur Lok Sabha constituency

+During the 1951-52 Lok Sabha elections, Bilaspur, Durg and Raipur formed a joint parliamentary constituency.
+This arrangement continued until the 1956 delimitation, when the areas were separated into present three distinct constituencies.

+The joint constituency elected two Members of Parliament, Bhupendra Nath Mishra & Agam Dass Guru.

+After Guru Agam Das Guru's death in 1955, his wife Minimata won the subsequent by-election, becoming the third representative from this region.

 Vidhan Sabha segments

 Raipur Lok Sabha constituency is composed of the following assembly segments: